Toloka/docs/en/guide/concepts/project.md

 {% endnote %}

-To create a project, follow the instructions:
+To create a project in the interface:

-In the interface:

 1. Choose a preset: